What exactly is a 'haunted house'?

 - Train yourself to let a chill run up your spine when you encounter sellers who seem very keen to part ways with a property.

 If you end up accidentally buying a house with an unsavory reputation, you could find yourself paying for that mistake down the road.
-Then again, that recent Realtor.com survey found 56% of Americans who think their homes are haunted would not consider moving.
+That Realtor.com survey found that 27% of Americans who've lived in a house they believe was haunted say they learned the house was haunted before moving in (and still moved in), while 73% only learned the house was haunted after moving in.